back

 1. League Spartan & Libre Baskerville

-This is a wonderful heading and body text combination, for modern yet elegant designs.
+This is a wonderful heading and body text font combination, for modern yet elegant designs.
 The bulky sans serif League Spartan helps catch the viewers’ attention, while the classic free font Libre Baskerville adds a touch of sophistication.
 Great use of this font combo could be on a modern architecture website.

 league spartan & libre baskervile.png